particle-iot/docs/src/content/faq/wholesale/placing-orders.md

 ### Overall compliance

-Finally, you will be asked to confirm that you can comply with the due dilligence requirements of US export law.
+Finally, you will be asked to confirm that you can comply with the due diligence requirements of US export law.
 Please see the following resources for more information:
 - Embargoed locations - Cuba, Iran, North Korea, Sudan or Syria
 - [Denied persons lists](http://export.gov/ecr/eg_main_023148.asp)
 - [ECCN specific information](https://www.bis.doc.gov/index.php/forms-documents/doc_view/335-supplement-no-1-to-part-774-category-5-part-ii-information-security)